What equipment do I need?

 - Wear your pj's if you want.
 We can't see or hear you unless you send us a video, so there's as little or as much accountability as you want each week.

-What level am I at?
+What level am I?

-- BEGINNING level lessons assumes you have never heard of a piano before.
+- BEGINNING level lessons assume you have never heard of a piano before.
 You don't know the notes, the beats, how to read music, nothing.
 The key to the beginners lessons is to ask a lot of questions.
 Since it's a beginning lesson, all questions are game.
-No questions are dumb.
+No questions are too dumb.

 - INTERMEDIATE level lessons are geared toward people who haven't had much, if any, formal training, but have played songs on the piano well enough to impress at least a couple friends.
 You don't have to be good at reading music or knowledgable about music theory, but again - ask questions!
 Everybody will be at a slightly different level - some a little above but many a little below, so if you don't understand something, ask it on behalf of that other confused student who is too chicken to ask.

 - EXPERIENCED students have been playing for a while and are mostly looking for a new influence, some accountability, and to fill in some of the gaps they missed along the way.
 An experienced student is known by most of their friends as a "pianist" and has other musician friends too.

 - Log on at the time of the lesson you want to take

 - Play along and ask questions when you don't understand.